ultralytics/ultralytics/ultralytics/utils/tlc/README.md

 ## Why is embeddings collection disabled by default?

-Embeddings collection has an extra dependency for the library used for reduction, and a performance implication (fitting and applying the reducer) at the end of your run.
+Embeddings collection has an extra dependency for the library used for reduction, and a performance implication (fitting and applying the reducer) at the end of a run.
 It is therefore disabled by default.

 ## How do I collect embeddings for each bounding box?

 In order to collect embeddings (or other additional metrics) for each bounding box, refer to the [3LC Bounding Box Example Notebooks](https://docs.3lc.ai/3lc/latest/public-notebooks/add-bb-embeddings.html).

+## Can I use the YOLOv8 CLI commands in the integration to train and collect metrics?

+This is not supported yet, but will be added in a future commit!